 Agentic Telemetry Contract

 Agentic AI security is moving from “did the model answer correctly?” to “can we prove what context, tool, identity, policy, approval, egress decision, verifier, and incident signal shaped the run?”
-The Agentic Telemetry Contract turns that into a generated artifact that a platform team can hand to observability, SIEM, MCP gateway, GRC, and acquisition diligence reviewers.
+The Agentic Telemetry Contract turns that into a generated artifact that a platform team can hand to observability, SIEM, MCP gateway, GRC, and trust review diligence reviewers.

 Generated artifact